SwiftSage/SwiftSage/README.md

     - Case 3.3.
 If the new solution is still inadequate after several iterations, proceed to Step 4.
 - Step 4.
 If the Swift Agent cannot solve the task, the Sage Agent is used to address the problem in a more analytical manner, and the final answer is then provided to the user.

+![WARNING]
-TODO: Soon, we'll add retrieval augmentation step to further improve the reasoning process of Swift Agent in Step 1.
+> The Retriever is not yet implemented yet.
+Soon, we'll add retrieval augmentation step to further improve the reasoning process of Swift Agent in Step 1.

 ## Misc.